NoNodeModules/ownbot1900/README.md

 **Hello!**

-**I'm Salvage_Dev as you probably know, and this is my repo containing all my tutorials!**
+**I'm Ampere as you probably know, and this is my repo containing all my tutorials!**
 <br><br><br>
 If you do want to use this code, make sure to create a token.json with the content of:
 <br>{<br>